Choosing keywords is critically important before you ever begin building your website.

-If you are really serious about choosing keywords that are best for your website, I would recommend Site Build It with it's built-in keyword brainstorming tools.
+If you are really serious about choosing keywords that are best for your website, I would recommend Solo Build It with it's built-in keyword brainstorming tools.

 In our next lesson, we will use these specific keyword phrases to help determine the best domain name for your website concept.